How To Drive Diamondback Gulch Jeep Trail In Sedona

 • Take Dry Creek Road north out of Sedona –> Turn left onto Boynton Pass Road –> Continue as it transitions into FR 152C –> After 1.3 miles turn left onto FR 152A for Diamondback Gulch.

 Here’s the exact Google Maps location for Diamondback Gulch 4WD trailhead.
+Open it in your maps app and hit directions to get the quickest route to where the trail starts.

-Ease Into The Trail
+2. Ease Into The Trail

 Soft dirt track road in northern arizona perfect for OTV's

 Reset your trip odometer to 0 and and shift into 4H.
-You only need 4H for the first section of Diamondback Gulch because it is nice, easy and flat with no large boulders or technical aspects to consider.
+You’ll be in 4H for the first section of Diamondback Gulch because it’s nice, easy and flat with no large boulders or technical aspects to consider.
+Keep your eyes peeled for large rocks or holes and enjoy sweeping through ranch land.

+The Jeep will eat up this section in 4H and you’ll quickly get a great feel for the ride.
 Avoid turning right down any spur trails, which will appear less traveled and should be easy enough to distinguish.
-Stay left and follow signs marking Diamondback Gulch.
+Instead stay left and follow signs marking Diamondback Gulch.

-Shift Into 4L
+3. Shift Into 4L

 Maroon Jeep on rocks with smiling driver on a clear day with blue sky

+After 1 mile you’ll begin tackling washes and rugged stone steps.
+Stop here and shift to 4L to make things easier on the Jeep and your bones.
 Take it easy in 4L as you bump and bounce around steps and muddy tracks.
-You will pass by a cattle chute as you navigate fun rock ledges and steeper sections of road.
+You’ll pass by a cattle chute as you start to navigate fun rock ledges and steeper sections of road.

-Drop Into Diamondback Gulch
+4. Drop Into Diamondback Gulch

 Driving a Jeep down into Diamondback Gulch off roading trail in Sedona Arizona

-Beginning of the 300 ft drop down into Diamondback Gulch
+Mark driving the 300 ft drop down into Diamondback Gulch

 • Allow the Jeep to crawl straight down slowly